RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

  */
 message SessionInfo {
   int32 id = 1;                     // Id of the session
-  string entry_url = 2;             // Entry point url of a session
+  string target_url = 2;             // Entry point url of a session
   distant.SessionStatus status = 3; // The current status of the session
   string error = 4;                 // If the status of the session is error, this contains information about the error. int32 target_status_code = 5;		  // Status code from load of remote application.
 Empty when no load.